Uganda Photo Tour: primates and wildlife of the Savannas

 During the trip the guide makes sure there is a good place to have breakfast, lunch and dinner.
 Breakfast and dinner are normally in the lodge, lunch can be a lunch box.

 READY TO BOOK OR HAVE A QUESTION?

-Fill out the form below or email Amy at email@example.com
+You may also fill out the form below or email Amy directly at email@example.com

 ABOUT YOUR PHOTO GUIDE AND INSTRUCTOR: